STRATEGIC PLAN.

 Jennifer Kramer, BA (HONS.)

-In May 2018, Jennifer joined the TLA as the Director of Communications to provide strategic communications leadership.
-With 12 years of award-winning public relations, marketing and communications experience, and an Honours BA in Communications, Jennifer brings extensive knowledge to this position.
+In May 2018, Jennifer joined the TLA as communications director to provide strategic communications leadership.
+With nearly 20 years of award-winning public relations, marketing and communications experience, and an Honours BA in Communications, Jennifer brings extensive knowledge to this position.
 Jennifer oversees all communications strategies including media relations, social media, website, and collateral materials, and is the editor of the quarterly Truck LoggerBC magazine.
+Jennifer is also the TLA’s general manager supporting its executive director and overseeing the day-to-day operations of its small but mighty team.

-Prior to joining the TLA, Jennifer was the Senior Manager, Communications for the BC Children’s and BC Women’s Hospital’s Redevelopment Project at the Provincial Health Services Authority where she led all communications for the newly built Teck Acute Care Centre.
-Jennifer graduated on the Dean’s Honour Roll from McMaster University and has received a Canadian Public Relations Society Award of Merit and Pinnacle award, among others.
+Prior to joining the TLA, Jennifer was the senior manager of communications for the Provincial Health Services Authority’s BC Children’s and BC Women’s Hospital’s redevelopment project where she led all communications for the newly built Teck Acute Care Centre.
+Jennifer graduated on the Dean’s Honour Roll from McMaster University and has received a Canadian Public Relations Society Award of Merit and Pinnacle award.

 E-mail: jennifer@tla.ca